btrettel/plint/README.md

 - [restrictions](#restriction-checking)
 - [claim formalities](#hard-coded-checks)

 By default, plint will emulate a nitpicky examiner.
-When making the default warnings files (warnings.csv), before adding a line related to patent prosecution, I ask whether 1% or more of examiners or judges would reject a claim based on the presence of a particular word or phrase.
-I don't ask whether the rejection would be valid. warnings.csv is meant to be conservative in that it will have far more warnings than rejections I would actually make.
+When making the default claims warning file (claims.csv), before adding a line related to patent prosecution, I ask whether 1% or more of examiners or judges would reject a claim based on the presence of a particular word or phrase.
+I don't ask whether the rejection would be valid. claims.csv is meant to be conservative in that it will have far more warnings than rejections I would actually make.
 It represents rejections (valid or not) that an applicant might possible face.
 If this is too nitpicky for your tastes, you're welcome to make your own warnings file or modify the existing file. plint is highly customizable.

 plint is designed to run on the ancient version of Python the USPTO has on their computers, so plint won't use the latest features of Python.
 And the USPTO Python version is limited to the standard library, so NLTK can not be used.